 And as long as you’re combining these amazing flavors you might as well go big or go home!

 Oh, and did I mention, no mixer needed?
 Just mix up the cookie dough in a bowl with a wooden spoon.

 I make commissions from affiliate links in this post.

 So I used my ice cream scoop to make jumbo cookies.
 Because, why not?

 They bake up crispy on the edges and soft in the middle.
-The chocolate chip cookies are truly the best of both cookie worlds!
+The espresso chip cookies are truly the best of both cookie worlds!

 Swirls of Flavor Recipe Tips